 - Sell your products

-Facebook has ‘Marketplace’ where you can sell.
-You can have your own web shop.
-Physical products will give more hassle than digital ones, although there are ways to hand over that hassle to someone else.
+Facebook has a ‘Marketplace’ where you can sell.
+You can have your own webshop.
+Physical products will give more hassle than digital ones, although there are ways to hand over that hassle to someone else or a company.

 - Sell the materials that are needed